-run across Riddle's property, and suggested that the run be arched.
+of the council to the condition of the run across Riddle's property, and suggested that the run be arched.
 The council gave Mr. Riddle ten days to arch the run across his lot on at his expense.
-Paul E. Wirt asked that the water from Harman & Hassert's running lown across Creasy & Wells lots be run down Catharine street into the town lay a 2 foot 6 in. pipe from the canal to Catharine street and a 2 foot pipe from Catharine to lot of ice Plant and that the gutter on Catharine from Railroad to 7th be put in proper shape to receive this pipe.
-The town engineer was directpipe.
-Paul E. Wirt presented a petition to give the right away.
-C. W. Neal asked that viewers be opening of North street.
-Wm.
-Chrisman asked that the exsolicitor was instructed to withdraw spalls were ordered to be put on the streets of the town under the direction of the street committee.
-Corthe same good condition in which they road was referred to the town engineer, giving him power to locate
+Paul E. Wirt asked that the water from Harman & Hassert's running down across Creasy & Wells lots be run down Catharine street into the canal.
+The council ordered that the town lay a 2 foot 6 in. pipe from the canal to Catharine street and a 2 foot pipe from Catharine to lot of to give the right away.
+C. W. Neal asked that viewers be